Derick1530/personal-website/content/go-disappear-run-away.md

 title: Go, Disappear, Run Away
 description: This is an alternative rock song I wrote about giving in to loving someone that you tried to run from.
 updatedAt: 2014-04-21
-type: Music
+type: Song
 track: /songs/go-disappear-run-away.mp3
 ---

 (Go with me, Run with me, Go with me, Disappear)<br>
 <br>
 If I ask you to please never leave<br>
 Will you realize I can't rest without you?<br>
 Either here or far<br>
 I can feel you where you are<br>